 In this third-year course, students take an advanced look at the engineering design profession.
 Students will learn to apply design concepts, engineering problem solving, and visual graphic techniques while maintaining professional ethics, and responsibility.
 Students will be introduced to design theory of basic machine elements through the introduction of dies, jigs and other industrial applications.
 Students will accomplish typical industry design practices including the preparation of complete production tool designs using the CAD system.
 Understanding the theory of detail design procedures will be explained through the latest design methods, technical skills, industrial applications, and practices of mechanical assembly.
 Topical areas may include: bill of materials, subassemblies, standard parts, fasteners, dimensioning, visualization and advanced 3-dimensional CAD techniques.
-Students will be included in the course experience while maintaining personal safety in the fabrication lab.
+Students will incorporate rapid prototyping technology for model design, analysis and verification of a fully defined new part.
+The building of simple projects will be included in the course experience while maintaining personal safety in the fabrication lab.
 This course has been approved to meet the MMC senior year math-related credit requirement.

-9465/9466RESEARCH AND DEVELOPMENT 1A BC / 1B BC (2 hr) \Gr 121.0/1.0 credits
+9465/9466 RESEARCH AND DEVELOPMENT 1A BC / 1B BC (2 hr) \

+Gr 12 1.0/1.0 credits